 Note: the Collector MSI package does not support this feature.
 ARPNOMODIFY must bet set to 1.

 The REBOOT property suppresses certain prompts for a restart of the system.
 An administrator typically uses this property with a series of installations to install several products at the same time with only one restart at the end.

 The ForceReboot and ScheduleReboot actions inform the installer to prompt the user to restart the system.
-The installer can also determine that a restart is necessary whether there are any ForceReboot or ScheduleReboot actions in the sequence.
+The installer can also determine that a restart is necessary based on whether there are any ForceReboot or ScheduleReboot actions in the sequence.
 For example, the installer automatically prompts for a restart if it needs to replace any files in use during the installation.